 A Typical School Day

-Lunchtime starts at 11:55 with the Reception children going in first, followed by the Year 1 at 12:20pm and Year 2 at 12:35pm.
+Lunchtime starts at 11:55am with the Reception children eating first, followed by the Year 1 at 12:20pm and Year 2 at 12:35pm.
 Lunchtimes for all ends at 1pm.
 If the children are not eating, they are outside on one of the school playgrounds.

 A Typical Year